 HEINRICH HALL’S FAVOURITE BOOK:

 I am Peter Sommer Travels’ Greece expert, as I have been based in this country for well over a decade.
 I also have a long and profound relationship with Ireland, having lived there for 11 years, but the bulk of my PST work so far has been in Greece.
 My belief is that a profound enjoyment of the places we travel requires as a profound an understanding, and perhaps as profound a love of them, and that a guide’s task is to share all of them.
 My academic expertise is in prehistory, but there is always more to be aware of, to consider, and to discuss.
-In 2017, I guide on Exploring the Peloponnese, Cruising to the Cyclades, Exploring Ireland and various other itineraries.
+In 2017, I guide on our Exploring the Peloponnese tour, Cruising to the Cyclades, our Exploring Ireland tour and various other itineraries.